myap2/bouncehousekids/SETUP_GUIDE.md

-# 🎉 Bounce House Kids - Complete Setup Guide
+# 🎉 My Bounce Place - Complete Setup Guide

-Welcome to Bounce House Kids!
+Welcome to My Bounce Place!
 This guide will help you get your bounce house rental business up and running quickly.

 ## 🎯 What You're Getting